lannex/react-password-strength-bar/README.md

 ## Note
 - This package is based on [zxcvbn](https://github.com/dropbox/zxcvbn).
 `zxcvbn` is a powerful library, but its size is very large.
-I recommend you use this package by code splitting.
+I recommend you use this package by [Code-Splitting](https://reactjs.org/docs/code-splitting.html).
 - The input tag is not included.
 If you want to include the input tag, use the [mmw/react-password-strength](https://github.com/mmw/react-password-strength) package.